JaysFreaky/nixos/README.md

 Inside /packages:

-* /setup contains the package declaration and setup script used for initial install
+* /framework-plymouth creates a derivation for a custom framework boot logo
-* /plymouth-fw creates a derivation for a custom framework boot logo
+* /system-setup contains the package declaration and setup script used for initial install

 ---
 ## Credits